 Here’s a few things every Pole should know about 11 November.
-Firstly – that it’s nothing to do with Remembrance Day, it just happens to be on the same date!
-It commemorates Poland regaining its independence in 1918, after 123 years of being wiped off the map by Russia, Prussia and the Austro-Hungarians.
+Firstly, that it’s nothing to do with the UK Remembrance Day, it just happens to be on the same date!
+It commemorates Poland regaining its independence in 1918, after 123 years of being wiped off the map by Russia, Prussia and the Austro-Hungarian Empire.

 The full occupation of Poland had lasted since 1795, through several generations, so a free Poland was a dream that was passed from father to son, mother to daughter, kept alive by the various uprisings in the 19th century.

-Poles in the Russian Empire were treated as potential rebels and Polish schools were at times closed down, particularly after uprisings.
+Poles in the Russian Empire, by far the largest of the partitions, were treated as potential rebels and Polish schools were at times closed down, particularly after uprisings.
 In the Kingdom of Prussia, the process of germanization included using the German language in schools and in public life as well as mandatory military service in Prussian Army.

 One wonders how hope for independence or even the Polish language survived.
 The Austro-Hungarian Empire was the most liberal, and it was here that Piłsudski set up his famous Legions (legions) which fought from 1914 alongside the German and Austro Hungarian powers.

-This will be only the 30th year that the Narodowe Święto Niepodległości (National Independence Day) has been officially celebrated in Poland and Poles are still establishing how to honour it.
+In Poland the Narodowe Święto Niepodległości (National Independence Day) has not been officially celebrated in Poland for many years and Poles are still establishing how to honour it.
 The Day was constituted in 1937 and only celebrated officially twice before World War II, although from 1918 it had been celebrated as a day of military parades and show of strength.
 During the days of the People’s Republic it was moved to 22 July as a Day of Polish Re-birth, to commemorate the day the communists asserted authority over Poland.

-In 1989 when Poland regained its freedom from the Communist Regime, Independence Day was re-established on 11th November.
+In 1989 when Poland regained its freedom from the communist regime, Independence Day was re-established on 11th November.
 There is an official changing of the guard in front of the Tomb of the Unknown Soldier in Plac.
-Piłsudskiego (Piłsudski Square) in Warsaw, with the President, Prime minister and dignitaries with great military displays.
+Piłsudskiego (Piłsudski Square) in Warsaw, with the President, Prime minister, dignitaries and great military displays.
 Incidentally, the tomb of the Unknown Soldier was brought to Warsaw in 1925 housing the unidentified body of a young soldier who fell during the Defence of Lwów in 1920.

-Older people in Poland tend to go with traditional forms of commemoration, attending Masses and parades across thecountry and cities, but younger people are finding new ways such as attending open air concerts and programs like Kraków’s patriotic sing-a-long in the Market Square.
+Older people in Poland tend to go with traditional forms of commemoration, attending Masses and parades across the country and cities, but younger people are finding new ways such as attending open air concerts or patriotic sing-a-longs in the Market Square of Kraków.

 Some get involved in the very nationalistic Marsz Niepodległości (Independence March) in Warsaw, or in counter marches.
-There is also the opportunity to run in the Warsaw Independence Run, now in its 29th year.
+There is also the opportunity to run in the Warsaw Independence race – Run Poland.

-Living outside Poland since WWII, our communities have been commemorating Independence Day for nigh on 70 years.
-First among the Polish Corps during the war, in family camps in India and Africa, then in Polish Parishes up and down the country.
+Living outside Poland since WWII, our communities have been commemorating Independence Day for over 70 years.
+First among the Polish Corps during the war in family camps in India and Africa, then in Polish Parishes up and down the country.
 Each year, in our scout uniforms following our standard bearers, we’d line up behind the ex-combatants with their ornate standards, and we would process solemnly through church, our minds focused on the bravery of those who had gone before us, those who had survived and who fell in battle.
-We still do, carrying on the tradition of the ex soldiers.
+We still do, with our own standards, carrying on the tradition of the ex-soldiers.

 „My pierwsza brigada, strzelecka gromada, na stos rzuciliśmy, swój życia los na stos, na stos”